 Navigation in the Ringworld

-Use <return> to select “Ringworld’s Star” and then use “G”(oto) to have Celestia zoom in.
+Use <return> to select “Ringworld’s Star” and then use “G”(oto) to have Celestia zoom in (in Celestia 22.214.171.124 use <return> then tab or tab shift to select).
 You can then use “Navigation” -> “Solar System Explorer” to explore the various locations and craft.
+Use <spacebar> to pause and restart the animation and use the speed controls to speed up and slow down the movement.

 - Ringworld’s Star – the main star around which the Ringworld circles.